Dave Wright (runner): Comrades Marathon

 However, what sets him apart from all other Comrades runners was his habit of finishing at the front of the field of the 90 km (56 mile) race with a "waltz" and a cartwheel over the line, something that all-time race-win record holder, Bruce Fordyce, recently placed as number 4 on his list of 10 Best Comrades Moments, writing that while he could "scarcely hobble at the finish...his (Dave's) gymnastic display was always worth at least a 9.75 for the Olympic floor exercise."

 The Dance

 His routine would begin approximately 50 meters out from the finishing line, when he would hold his arms out to his sides at shoulder height while alternately swinging one leg behind the other and continuing to run.
 Just before the finish he would launch into a cartwheel that took him across the line.
-In 1978 he cartwheeled over the line in 2nd position directly into the formally dressed lady mayor of Durban (see photo - "surprise").
+In 1978 he cartwheeled over the line in 2nd position directly into the formally dressed lady mayor of Durban.